 Our Mission: Northern Kentucky Fly Fishers is dedicated to promoting the sport of fly fishing through education, conservation and preservation.

 NKFF’s charter meeting was on October 10, 1987.
 Twenty-two people were in attendance at that meeting.
 During the meeting the Articles of Incorporation were drafted and the Kentucky Non-Profit Incorporation papers were signed.
 In addition, a 7 member board of directors was elected.

 The first membership meeting was held in January 1988.
 Bob Weichman was ratified as the club’s first president and Bob Tubesing our first vice president.

 The central theme of NKFF has always been to teach people that fly fishing is for anyone, for any type of fish and in any type of water.
 It does not have to be expensive and it certainly can be done anywhere in Kentucky, Ohio and Indiana as well as any other state.

-Today our membership, including family memberships, has grown to nearly 200.
+Today our membership, including family memberships, has grown to over 250.
 This makes Northern Kentucky Fly Fishers one of the largest fly fishing clubs in the United States.